joeavanzato/impact/README.md

 * Can target specific directories or enumerate all local/network drives to target
 * Can read remote target list via file/cmdline/AD for execution

-Just a note that this does not perfectly emulate all the TTPs/Behaviors of any given group - but it is good enough as a simulation in my experience.
+Just a note that impact does not perfectly emulate all the TTPs/Behaviors of any given group - but it is good enough as a simulation in my experience dealing with these types of attacks.

 Most encryption schemes for ransomware involve the generation of a unique symmetric key on a per-file basis - after the file is encrypted, an embedded public key is then used to encrypt the symmetric key (along with other data